-Expenses relating to Industry initiatives increased compared to the same period in 2017.
-This increase is mainly attributable to disbursements made under the new Workforce Development Initiative announced by the CDC in December 2017.
+Expenses relating to Industry initiatives increased compared to the same periods last year.
+These increases are mainly attributable to disbursements made under the new Workforce Development Initiative announced by the CDC in December 2017.

-Expenses relating to Cost of Production study are similar when compared to the same period in 2017.
+Expenses relating to the Cost of Production study are similar when compared to the same period in the previous year.

-"Other charges (recoveries)" include amounts representing unrealized gains or losses on outstanding foreign exchange contracts as at the Statement of Financial Position date.
-These gains or losses are determined using the difference between the contracted rates and exchange rates as at the Statement of Financial Position date, applied to the contract amount.
-They vary with the fluctuations of exchange rates as well as with the value of outstanding foreign exchange contracts at the end of the period.
+"Other charges (recoveries)" include unrealized gains or losses on outstanding foreign exchange contracts as at the Statement of Financial Position date, which vary in accordance with the fluctuations in exchange rates, as well as the carrying amount of outstanding foreign exchange contracts at the end of a given period.
+The changes in "Other charges (recoveries)" for the periods reported are mainly due to these variations.